-These two polar opposites (they even come from opposite corners of the country: Mitchell from Hollywood, Florida, Wiebe from Redmond, Washington) make for great drama as they struggle to outdo each other - even if they never officially meet.
-And while the film doesn't exactly lead up to The Big Ultimate Contest - this is reality we're talking about, after all - there's still lots of great suspense as to see what will happen and who will come out on top.
-(Of course, the real world continues even after the film concludes, and the Donkey Kong record is still trading off between the two gamers - so I'm not spoiling the ending exactly.)
+These two polar opposites – they even come from opposite corners of the country: Mitchell from Hollywood, Florida, Wiebe from Redmond, Washington – make for great drama as they struggle to outdo each other, even if they never officially meet.
+And while the film doesn't exactly lead up to The Big Ultimate Contest, there's still lots of great suspense as to see who will come out on top.
+(Of course the real world continues even after the film concludes, and the Donkey Kong record is still trading off between the two gamers as I write this – so I'm not spoiling the ending exactly.)

 What The King of Kong is really about, however, is geek exclusivity.
-We've all seen those high school comedies where the hero - an outcast at school - has to outwit scores of bullying jocks and/or cheerleaders in order to realize his or her potential.
-But in reality, those high school outcasts often grow up to be incredibly mean, cliquish adults, far worse than their former tormentors.
-And such is the world of the video game record holders, a collection of superdorks straight out of Central Casting who have crowned Billy Mitchell their king, and gleefully do his bidding.
+We've all seen those coming-of-age movies where the high school outcast has to outwit bullying jocks and/or cheerleaders in order to realize his or her potential.
+But in reality, those high school outcasts can grow up to be mean, cliquish, astoundingly petty adults.
+Such is the world of the video game record holders, a collection of superdorks straight out of Central Casting who have crowned Billy Mitchell their king, and gleefully do his bidding.